Clark Shaughnessy: Stanford

 Although Stanford had fared poorly during the previous seasons, Thornhill had left behind a team with a talented roster, which included 24 returning lettermen.
 Shaughnessy believed the players were good, but unsuited to the single-wing offense that his predecessor had employed.
 Perhaps most importantly, Shaughnessy inherited back Frankie Albert, whom he considered a prototypical T formation quarterback.
 In 1943, Shaughnessy wrote that he considered the 1940 Stanford backfield—quarterback Frankie Albert, fullback Norm Standlee, right halfback Hugh Gallarneau, and left halfback Pete Kmetovic—as the greatest in history.
 While he believed the Indians backfield was better than any such combination in the single-wing, double-wing, short punt, or box formations, he added the caveat that this held true only in the Stanford players' employment in the T-formation.

-Shaughnessy assembled a competent coaching staff in line coach Phil Bengston and backfield coach Marchmont Schwartz.
+Shaughnessy assembled a competent coaching staff in line coach Phil Bengtson and backfield coach Marchmont Schwartz.
 He also hired former Chicago Bears quarterback Bernie Masterson to mentor Frankie Albert.
 Shaughnessy's version of the T formation relied on motion and deception, and therefore differed from its earlier 19th-century incarnations, such as that used by Amos Alonzo Stagg at the University of Chicago, which emphasized power.
 In contrast to the single-wing, the new T did not use massed blocking formations for the ball-carrier.
 Instead, it utilized "brush blocking", where the linemen would only need to block a defender for one or two seconds.
 This scheme greatly reduced the disadvantage of an undersized line.
 Also different from the single-wing, the direct snap and position of the backs in the T formation shielded the ball from the view of defenders.
 This allowed for far more effective deception.
 Shaughnessy reportedly drew inspiration for his strategy from the Panzer tactics of Wehrmacht general Heinz Guderian.

 Most sportswriters, unfamiliar with the T formation, called it the "Shaughnessy Formation" or "Shaughnessy's new razzle-dazzle attacks."
-Bill Leiser of the San Francisco Chronicle referred to it correctly when he wrote:"No one knows for sure what kind of football the Indians will play from this new T-Formation ...
+Bill Leiser of the San Francisco Chronicle referred to it correctly when he wrote:

+No one knows for sure what kind of football the Indians will play from this new T-Formation ...
 They start from the Notre Dame T and then stop looking like Notre Dame because they don't shift at all and never do get into the famous box formation.
 The man-in-motion may stop anywhere on the field.
 He changes the formation.
 [Quarterback Frankie] Albert parks himself right behind the center and takes the ball directly from his hands on nearly all plays.
-It's football unlike any previously played on the Coast."
+It's football unlike any previously played on the Coast.